1:1 Photography Workshops and Post-production

 Post production can be a standalone day or added as an extra to an existing 1:1 workshop.
 Either way you and I will go out and shoot images specifically geared up to allow us to take a look at my professional workflow from .raw, through to .tif for prints, and on to .jpg for the web.
 Using my dedicated colour calibrated colour monitor and full suite of Adobe CC Photoshop we'll explore those areas of post production you feel least confident about using images you've taken on the same day.
 For those of you using Lightroom this will be your opportunity to compare your workflow using Lightroom against mine on Photoshop - you might be surprised...

-1:1 with me starts at a time to suit you, and is a combination of 5 hours of theory, tuition and practical work uniquely tailored to your individual needs.
-The cost for 1:1 is £200.
-If you wanted to add an hour of post production tuition to your day the price will be £240.
+1:1 with me starts at a time to suit you, and is a combination of 5 hours of theory, tuition and practical work uniquely tailored to your individual needs and aspirations.
+The cost for 1:1 is £350 - this will include lunch, refreshments and a signed copy of my book 'Wildlife Photography: Saving my life one frame at a time'.
+If you wanted to add an hour of post production tuition to your day the price will be £415.

 I pride myself on the support I provide both during and after a workshop.
 Just because our day has finished doesn't mean you can't contact me with any questions that may crop up after the workshop is completed.
 This is an entirely free service for anyone who attends a workshop, and gives you a week post workshop to get in touch with me regarding any queries around what we've covered on the day.
 You will also be provided with links or articles on a variety of topics including the exposure triangle, composition and post production.